-Joia Kitchen, a Vegetarian Bistro
+Joia Kitchen, an Exceptional Vegetarian Bistro in Milan, Italy

 Chef Pietro Leemann discovered his passion early.
 When he was still a child, the great Swiss chef, Angelo Conti Rossini, brought a Charlotte Russe cake to a dinner at his home.
 He was only fifteen years old at the time and had no idea what he was going to do with his life, but he knew he wanted to dive into that cake.
 “I was dazzled.
 It smelled of fragrant cookies and delicious vanilla.
 It was almost as light as air and all but melted in my mouth.
 The taste lingered and was just rich enough, thanks to the lengthy mixing of the yolks with the sugar, as I later learned.
 I ate at least half of it and understood where I was headed.”

 Leemann began his career as a chef in 1978.
 He apprenticed in a traditional Italian restaurant and in a restaurant that served traditional French cuisine, where he learned the bases of cooking.
 During the early years of the 80’s he worked with two master chefs of nouvelle cuisine, yet he was not happy.
 “I felt that cuisine was fenced in, culturally and territorially.
 The sauces were all whipped with butter and cream until they were saturated with fat.
 There were contradictions in the terms – enhancing food by adding salt and pepper, and lightening up a sauce by enriching it with butter or cream.”
 When people started to speak about vegetarian cuisine, he became a vegetarian for two years to try it out.
 Still, something was missing.
 “I felt more and more as if the clothing I was wearing didn’t fit and my hat was all wrong.”